needalin/Test/README.md

 	std::cin >> val;

-	std::string res = "even"; //set a default value if (val%2) res = "odd"; //a number is tested to check if it is TRUE or FALSE. % in C++ means "remainder" modulus,
+	std::string res = "even"; //set a default value if (val%2) res = "odd"; //a number is tested to check if it is TRUE or FALSE.
+	//% in C++ means "remainder" modulus
 	//false = remainder 0; true = remainder 1
 	//means: IF true, output "if" statement.
 IF  false, skip "if" statement

 	//boolean data type: data type that holds either true or false (1 or 0)
 	//comparison statement: evaluates a statement by comparison.
-2+2 == 4 evaluates to true 2+5 evaluates as false.
+	//2+2 == 4 evaluates to true 2+5 evaluates as false.

 	std::cout << "the value" << val << "is an" << res<< "number\n";
         }